 While this is just a story, narcissistic personality disorder is a true mental health condition in which people have an unreasonably high sense of their own importance.
 They often have an obvious lack of empathy and a moral compass.
 They have a great need for attention and validation from others.

-What may come to a surprise to anyone, but narcissistic behavior in children is a growing problem.
+What may not come to a surprise to anyone, narcissistic behavior in children is a growing problem.

 And it will only get worse if parents don’t learn how to identify and avoid behaviors that lead to raising narcissistic kids.

 Learn how to raise humble kids with these 5 parenting tips.

 The Two Factors that Lead to Narcissistic Behavior in Children

 When it comes to narcissism, experts believe that you aren’t born with this trait, it actually develops as you grow (nurture, not nature).

 Interestingly, these experts were able to pinpoint exactly the two specific parenting mistakes that lead to narcissistic kids: overindulging AND underindulging.

 Parents who raise narcissist kids overindulge their children when it comes to focusing on achievements, outcomes, and materialistic elements – and underindulge them when it comes to warmth, love, and empathy.